aglago/alx-system_engineering-devops/0x01-shell_permissions/NOTES.md

-# Notes on shell basics
+# Notes on shell permissions

 ## who is a user on Linux
 + a user refers to an individual who interacts with the system by logging in and performing various tasks.